WWW.FAIRAMENDMENT.US

 What do gentlemen mean by a strict construction?
 If they contend only against that enlarged construction which would extend words beyond their natural and obvious import, we might question the application of the term, but should not controvert the principle.
 (Gibbons v.
 Ogden, 22 U.S. 188)

+There is certainly a medium between that restricted sense which confines the meaning of words to narrower limits than the common understanding of the world affixes to them, and that extended sense which would stretch them beyond their obvious import.
 There is a fair construction which gives to language the sense in which it is used, and interprets an instrument according to its true intention.
+It is this medium, this fair construction that the Supreme Court has taken for its guide.
 (John Marshall’s defense of McCulloch v.
 Maryland, ed.
 Gerald Gunther, p.
 92)

 The intention of the instrument must prevail; … its provisions are neither to be restricted into insignificance nor extended to objects not comprehended in them nor contemplated by its framers.
 (Ogden v.
 Saunders, 25 U.S. 332, a rare dissenting opinion by Marshall)